Union Square Station

 Work Schedule: Monday – Friday, with frequent weekends and nights.

-Work Planned for the next two weeks: Sheet pile driving will continue at the future Union Square Station and progressing along the tracks behind the Target building.
+Work Planned for the next few weeks: Sheet pile driving is progressing behind the GLXC field office and the Target building on Somerville Ave.

-Night Work: Yes, retaining wall work will continue around-the-clock on a 24-hour basis for the next few weeks.
+Night Work: Yes, retaining wall work will continue for the next few weeks.
 Contractors will make efforts to minimize noise, however, this work may be disruptive at times.
-Efforts will be made to minimize light spillage.

 Overview of current work in the area: Besides building a new Lechmere Station on the north side of Monsignor O'Brien Highway, work in this area includes removing and reconstructing an elevated viaduct that will connect to the existing structure running along Charles River Dam Road.
 After the Lechmere Station stop, the viaduct continues behind buildings along O'Brien Highway until it splits, with one leg heading to Union Square and the other north to the future East Somerville Station and beyond.